×

 • Damp and mould put tenants' health at risk and could seriously damage your property.

-• Landlords can keep their tenants and properties safe through regular inspections and proactively fixing the causes of damp and mould.
+• Landlords can keep their tenants and properties safe through regular inspections and proactively resolving the causes of damp and mould.

 • If a tenant reports a problem with damp and mould, landlords need to respond as a priority.

 • Damp is essentially moisture.
-If parts of your property are exposed to dampness for too long, they will experience mould growth.
+If parts of your rented property are exposed to dampness for too long, it will experience mould growth.

 • Mould releases toxins that can cause respiratory issues and other health problems.